 Dried orange slices.
 Slice, bake, hang.
 Those are your instructions.
 That's it.

-You might think with something so simple that the results would be mediocre.
+You might think with something so simple the results would be mediocre.
 They are not.
 The results are spectacular.

 Table of Contents

-So what can you do with these dried orange slices?
+So what can you do with them?

 You can: